Sending your message. Please wait...

 Experience with thousands of students labeled with LD / ADHD tells us that the Eye to Eye model of mentoring relationships works.
 Independent academic research has confirmed this as well.
 Research conducted by an evaluator from Teachers College, Columbia University over the past five years shows that students with LD / ADHD have seen improvement in the following areas after being mentored in Eye to Eye:

-Up to 85% of students felt better about themselves.
+85% of students felt better about themselves.

 - POSITIVE ROLE MODELING

 82% reported that their Mentor was the kind of student they wanted to be.